Can Two Forecasts Have the Same Conditional Expected Accuracy?: Testing Equal Unconditional Expected Predictive Accuracy

-So far we have demonstrated that the null that the loss differential follows an MDS cannot hold conditional on the information set used to generate the forecasts.
+So far we have demonstrated that the null that the loss differential follows an MDS generally, though not always, fails to hold conditional on the information set used to generate the forecasts.
 One might wonder what the GW test is actually testing when the MDS null fails.
 The obvious candidate is the corresponding unconditional null:

 To examine whether we can use the GW approach to test the null in (\ref{eq:H0 unconditional}), we separately consider cases with a rolling and an expanding estimation window.